xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 In the next post we well see how we could get a `Listing` component which use a cache `DataSource` for storing the data.

 ### Conclusion
-The `Listing` component is the key of the library, it provides an awesome way of displaying the paged list entities and reflect the different network status in the UI.
+The `Listing` component is the key of the library.
+It provides an awesome way of displaying the paged list entities and reflecting the different network status in the UI.
 If you have this component implemented, you can create an MVVM architecture app and combine it with the repository pattern.
 If you get a repository which provides a `Listing` component of each paged list, you will be creating a robuster app.

 **XlPaging** provides you a way to create a `Listing` component easily for a common paged service type, the services where the paginated strategy is based on an incremental page number.

-It also combine two mode, a mode with network support and a mode with network + cache support.
+It also combine two ways, a mode with network support and a mode with network + cache support.
 The strategy that you choose, will the depend on your problem.

-You should try it :)
+You should try it and give us feedback :)